 Stocks, Bonds, Bills and Inflation and Gold

-This article displays graphically the long-term historic performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and cash (the U.S. dollar).
+This article displays graphically the long-term historic after inflation performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and cash (the U.S. dollar).
 The results are truly enlightening and amazing.
 The results are based on U.S. data from 1926 through 2016.
-The data source is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2017 edition.
+The data source (other than for Gold) is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2020 edition.
 The book is published annually and is available through Wiley.
-The data for gold is from www.onlygold.com.

 Note that most analysis of historic returns that you have seen is horribly flawed in that it is based on “nominal” returns before inflation.
 The graphs and figures below are based on “real” returns after inflation.
-That is, this analysis shows the real increase in actual purchasing power generated by each investment asset class.
+That is, this analysis shows the real increase in actual purchasing power generated by each investment asset class – and the decrease in the purchasing power of cash.

-Remember, all figures are after adjusting for inflation (and so the above figures are the growth in real purchasing power) and assume reinvestment of all dividends or interest received and also assume tax-free and no-fee investment accounts.
-After tax the growth would be less dramatic but would be even more in favor of stocks given the lower tax rates on capital gains and dividends.
-However since the Gold held for the 91 years would attract no taxes and no transaction fees it would improve relative to stocks if those were taken into account.
+Remember, all these figures figures are after adjusting for inflation (and so the above figures are the growth in real purchasing power) and assume reinvestment of all dividends or interest received and also assume tax-free and no-fee investment accounts.
+After tax, the growth would be less dramatic but would be even more in favor of stocks given the lower tax rates on capital gains and dividends.
+However since the Gold held for the 94 years would attract no taxes (unless assumed sold at the end of the period) and no transaction fees, it would improve relative to stocks if those were taken into account.

-This means that if your ancestor had foregone just 1 case of beer at the end of 1925 and invested the money, assuming it were possible, in a tax-free account, in the S&P index of large stocks (and reinvested all dividends and rebalanced to stay with the index over the years, and ignoring transaction costs), then you, as heir, as at December 31, 2016, could go out and buy 1 case of beer and still have money enough left to buy 447 more cases!
+This means that if your ancestor had foregone just 1 case of beer at the end of 1925 and invested the money, assuming it were possible, in a tax-free account, in the S&P index of large stocks (and reinvested all dividends and rebalanced to stay with the index over the years, and ignoring transaction costs), then you, as heir, as at December 31, 2019, could go out and buy 1 case of beer and still have money enough left to buy 644 more cases!
 This is truly amazing and is really a case where you can in fact have your cake and eat it too, if you just delay eating the cake and instead invest the money for a long time.
-Later I will show that there are some pretty good returns over 20 year periods, so you don’t have to actually invest for 91 years!.
+Later I will show that there are some pretty good returns over 20 year periods, so you don’t have to actually invest for 94 years! (which is a long time to wait for a drink or a piece of cake).

-This amazing out-performance of stocks (which beat long-term government bonds by a factor of $448/$7.11 or a staggering 63 to 1, in the 91 years) has occurred in spite of the two huge stock crashes that have occurred since the year 2000, not to mention the stock crash of the great depression.
-The stocks also clobbered Gold by a factor of $448/$4.12 or a withering 109 to 1.
+This amazing out-performance of stocks (which beat long-term government bonds by a factor of $645/$11.03 or a staggering 58 to 1, in the 94 years) has occurred in spite of the two huge stock crashes that have occurred since the year 2000, not to mention the stock crash of the great depression.
+The S&P 500 stocks also clobbered Gold by a factor of $645/$6.43 or a withering 100 to 1.

 A logarithmic scale solves these problems because a constant percentage growth appears as approximately a straight line and the percentage gains in the earlier years are much more visible.
 Also the large gains in Gold and bonds in recent years will become visible.
 Unfortunately a logarithmic scale tends to somewhat obscure the huge differences in the ending values.
 When viewing a growing data series it is essential to to view it with a logarithmic scale in order to properly understand the trend and the volatility over time.
 A regular linear arithmetic scale is useful for showing the total growth achieved in the end but horribly distorts the trend and the level of volatility across time.
 The longer the time period and the higher the average annual percentage growth, the worse the distortion.